dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 followed by Birman's [[response 1 to CATOCS, 1994]](https://dl.acm.org/doi/10.1145/164853.164859) and Van Renesse's [[response 2 to CATOCS, 1994]](https://dl.acm.org/doi/10.1145/164853.164858).

-Recent interest in scaling blockchains appears to settle this dispute in favor of the DAG-based approach.
+Recent interest in scaling blockchains appears to settle this dispute in favor of the DAG-based approach: a myriad of leading blockchain projects are being built using DAG-based BFT protocols high-throughput, including [Swirlds hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf), [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf), [Narwhal & Tusk](https://arxiv.org/abs/2105.11827), [DAG-rider](https://arxiv.org/abs/2102.08325), and [Bullshark](https://arxiv.org/abs/2201.05677").

-A myriad of leading blockchain projects are being built using DAG-based BFT protocols high-throughput, such as [Swirlds hashgraph](https://www.swirlds.com/downloads/SWIRLDS-TR-2016-01.pdf), [Blockmania](https://arxiv.org/abs/1809.01620), [Aleph](https://arxiv.org/pdf/1908.05156.pdf), [Narwhal & Tusk](https://arxiv.org/abs/2105.11827), [DAG-rider](https://arxiv.org/abs/2102.08325), and [Bullshark](https://arxiv.org/abs/2201.05677").
+If you are like me, you might feel that these solutions are a bit complex.
-However, if you are like me, you might feel that these solutions are a bit overdone: they contain multiple purpose-built DAG layers, and for specific layers to advance, DAG transmissions must wait for input or timers from the Consensus protocol.
+There are different layers in the DAG serving different steps in Consensus, and the DAG actually has to wait for Consensus steps/timers to spread transactions.

-The DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, so it seems that we should be able to do simpler/better.
+Since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, it seems that we should be able to do simpler/better.
 **In this post, I will illustrate a simple spin on DAG-based BFT Consensus protocols -- referred to as Fin -- quite possibly the simplest way to embed BFT Consensus in a DAG.**